mesonbuild/meson/docs/markdown/Design-rationale.md

 installable, so running `ninja install` installs it to the library directory (the system knows which one so the user does not have to care).
 Then we build a test executable which is linked against the library.
-It will no tbe installed, but instead it is added to the list of unit tests, which can be run with the command `ninja test`.
+It will not be installed, but instead it is added to the list of unit tests, which can be run with the command `ninja test`.

 Above we mentioned precompiled headers as a feature not supported by